zowe/docs-site/docs/whats-new/zowe-announcements.md

 ## Archiving Zowe Version 1.0

-Zowe V1 is scheduled to be archived in September 2024.
+Zowe V1 is scheduled to end support in September 2024.
+Consumers should plan to upgrade in the first or second quarter of the 2024 calendar year.
 More information to follow.